Stuart Broad: 2015: Ashes series

 In Australia's first innings of the first Test, Broad took figures of 2–60 and followed this up by taking 3–39 in their second innings as England won the match to take the lead in the series.
 Broad took 4–83 in Australia's first innings of the second Test but they built a large first innings score of 566.
 Broad did not take a wicket in the Australians second innings as they won by 405 runs.
 In the third Test Broad took 2–44 in Australia's first innings and also took a wicket in their second as England won the game to regain the lead.
-In the fourth Test Broad took career best figures of 8–15 in the Australian first innings as they were dismissed for just 60.
+Broad's best ever bowling performance was on the first morning of his home Test at Trent Bridge.
+In the fourth Test, Broad took career best figures of 8–15 in the Australian first innings as they were dismissed for just 60.
+This was the second best Ashes bowling performance of all time after Laker's 19 wickets in 1956 at Old Trafford, and the fastest 5-wicket haul ever in all Tests, as Broad passed 300 wickets.

 England went on to win the match convincingly and regain the Ashes.
 In the final Test Broad did not take a wicket as Australia won by an innings and 48 runs, although England won the series 3–2.